reTHINK-project/dev-hyperty-toolkit/README.md

 Hyperty Development Toolkit
 =========================

-This repository provides required tools to develop Hyperties.
+This repository provides required tools to develop Hyperties and a few demos.
+Currently limited to hyperties to be executed in the Browser.
+Soon NodeJS support will also be added;

 - [Change Log](#log)